mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 ## What happens when everything is outsourced?

+Assuming that we can successfully extract all of the office functions to third-party vendors or location-independent alternatives, what does that mean for me and the company?

 ### We become location-indepdent

 Right now, we're tied to our physical office.
 If we got rid of the office, every TinyPilot employee can theoretically do their jobs from anywhere.

+### We become less time-dependent

+Without fulfillment or manufacturing, the only thing.

+Customer support requests are still time-sensitive

+### We become more robust to employee absence

+A few times in the last few months, a member of TinyPilot's local staff has been out of work for several days at a time.
+Once was a planned vacation, and that was easy to prepare for, but twice were due to illness.
+TinyPilot has enough redundancy that we were able to keep going without affecting customers, but it did [strain other parts of our systems](/retrospectives/2022/09/#build-redundancy-into-customer-support).

+If we outsourced manufacturing and fulfillment, it will become far easier for TinyPilot to handle employee absence.

+### We change our local staff's jobs

+One challenge of outsourcing is the impact it has on our existing local staff's jobs.
+If we were to get rid of the TinyPilot office and outsource manufacturing and fulfillment, that eliminates about 75% of their work.
+They'll continue to have customer service work

+The local team does great work, and I want to retain them.

+Proactive outreach to customers.

+Outreach to reviewers

 ### We reduce red tape